1Password/vault-plugin-secrets-onepassword/QUICKSTART.md

 ### Configure and start the Vault server

-Write out the [configuration file](https://developer.hashicorp.com/vault/docs/configuration) for the Vault server.
+Write the [configuration file](https://developer.hashicorp.com/vault/docs/configuration) for the Vault server.
 For example:

 ```sh
 cat > ./vault/server.hcl << EOF